Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Introduction

-In this paper, we will directly compute the smallest eigenvalue, and corresponding eigenvector, of the infinite dimensional eigenvalue problem \eqref{eq:iTEP}--\eqref{eq:H}.
-In order to do that, we represent the eigenvector in a compact form and make use of the translational invariance property of $\bH$.
-Such invariance property was studied by Bethe~\cite{beth1931} and Hulth\'{e}n~\cite{hult1938}, known as the {\em Bethe--Hulth\'{e}n hypothesis}, and suggests that the elements of the eigenvector are invariant with respect to a cyclic permutation of the tensor indices, i.e.,
+As the eigenvectors of $\bH$ are infinite-dimensional vectors, they obviously cannot be computed or stored directly in memory.
+On the other hand, we can represent them in a compact form by making use of the translational invariance property of $\bH$.
+Such an invariance property was studied by Bethe~\cite{beth1931} and Hulth\'{e}n~\cite{hult1938}, known as the \emph{Bethe--Hulth\'{e}n hypothesis}, which imposes that the elements of the eigenvector are invariant with respect to a cyclic permutation of the tensor indices, i.e., \( \bfx(\ldots,i_{-1},i_0,i_1,\ldots) = \bfx(\ldots,i_{0},i_1,i_2,\ldots), \) where $i_k = 1,\ldots,d$, and the sequence of indices $\ldots,i_{-1},i_0,i_1,\ldots$ specifies a particular element of the infinite-dimensional vector $\bfx$.
+We (approximately) represent the eigenvector to be computed as a translational invariant \emph{infinite Tensor Ring} (iTR), defined as